 Whether in Nanning or Hong Kong the Clifts invariably gave the name Emmanuel to their operations, Emmanuel Mission Church, Emmanuel Book Room etc.

 In Very Far East, we are told the origin of this name.
 Winifred writes, ‘You see we have given ourselves a name.
-We hated to be talked about as “That Independent Mission in Nanning,” because, instead of being independent, we felt so absolutely dependent on God, and so utterly inefficient in ourselves.
+We hated to be talked about as “That Independent Mission in Nanning,” because, instead of being independent, we felt so absolutely dependent on God, and so utterly insufficient in ourselves.
 “EMMANUEL – GOD WITH US” has meant a great deal to us since we decided upon our name.’

 Winifred Ashby born 30th Nov